kuzzleio/kuzzle/docs/API.AMQP.md

   requestId: 'room name',

   /*
   Required.
-Allow Kuzzle to know which client want to unsubscribe.
+Allow Kuzzle to know which client wants to unsubscribe.
   */
   clientId: '<your unique client ID>'
 }